CleanroomMC/cleanroom-website/docs/groovy-script/mods/pneumaticcraft/pressure_chamber.md

     input(Collection<IIngredient>)
     ```

 - `ItemStackList`.
 Sets the item outputs of the recipe.
-Requires greater than or equal to 1 and less than or equal to Integer.MAX_VALUE.
+Requires greater than or equal to 1.

     ```groovy:no-line-numbers
     output(ItemStack)